theolind/pymysensors/README.md

 ### Serial gateway

-The serial gateway also supports setting the baudrate, read timeout and reconnect timeout.
+The serial gateway also supports setting the baud rate, read timeout and reconnect timeout.

 ```py
 import mysensors.mysensors as mysensors